tscanlin/next-export/README.md

 The `assetPrefix` option in `next.config.js` can be used to serve pages on github pages (example: [http://tscanlin.github.io/tocbot/](http://tscanlin.github.io/tocbot/))

 This allows you to serve multiple static next.js apps on a single domain.

+## Static sites with markdown

+For static sites with markdown I'd recommend you check out one of my other projects to convert a directory or markdown files to a mirrored directory of json [processto](https://github.com/tscanlin/processto).

 ## What does 'next-export-fix' do?